1) How and when did you come together and form an area forum?

 5) Why do you think you were successful?

-The continued support of Burleys through their Community Liaison Officer has been critical to the success as she has been able to devote substantial time to building the branding and messaging as well as raising the profile on a continued basis.
-There is all an overwhelming community spirit in the Greenhavens, people and groups really do want to work together and share skills and knowledge.
+The continued support of Burleys through their Community Liaison Officer Karen has been critical to our success.
+Karen has been able to devote substantial time to building our brand and communicating the message really well resulting in our profile continuing to become more visible.
+There is an overwhelming community spirit in the Greenhavens, people and groups really do want to work together and share skills and knowledge.

 7) What is planned for the future?